Pompeo meeting with North Korean envoy delayed

-SEOUL, South Korea (AP) — A meeting between U.S. Secretary of State Mike Pompeo and a senior North Korean envoy has been delayed, throwing stalemated diplomacy over the North’s nuclear weapons into further uncertainty.
+SEOUL, South Korea — A meeting between U.S. Secretary of State Mike Pompeo and a senior North Korean envoy has been delayed, throwing stalemated diplomacy over the North’s nuclear weapons into further uncertainty.

 The State Department said in a short statement Wednesday the officials would meet later “when our respective schedules permit.”
 It offered no reason, and North Korea’s propaganda services have not mentioned the meeting.